 Introduction to CSS

-Note: The following tutorial expects readers to have some basic knowledge of HTML.
-If not, we strongly recommend you refer the HTML course here.
+The following tutorial expects readers to have some basic knowledge of HTML.
+If not, we strongly recommend you refer to the HTML course here.

-Here are 5 reasons why you should consider using CSS to style your website:
+Here are 5 main reasons (apart from 100 other reasons) why you should consider using CSS to style your website:

 - Bandwidth Reduction